 Preterm infants typically remain hospitalized until their medical problems are under satisfactory control and they are

-Gaining weight steadily
+• Gaining weight steadily

-Able to maintain a normal body temperature in a crib
+• Able to maintain a normal body temperature in a crib

 Most preterm infants are ready to go home when they are at 35 to 37 weeks of gestational age and weigh 4 to 5 pounds (2 to 2.5 kilograms).
 However, there is wide variation.
 The length of time the infant stays in the hospital does not affect the long-term prognosis.

-Because preterm newborns are at risk of stopping breathing (apnea), and having low levels of oxygen in the blood and a slow heart rate while in a car seat, many hospitals in the United States do a car seat challenge test before preterm babies are discharged.
+Because preterm newborns are at risk of stopping breathing (apnea) and of having low levels of oxygen in the blood and a slow heart rate while in a car seat, many hospitals in the United States do a car seat challenge test before preterm babies are discharged.
 The test is done to determine whether babies are stable in the semi-reclined position of a car seat.
 This test is usually done using the car seat provided by the parents.
 Preterm babies, including those who pass the test, should be observed by a non-driving adult during all car seat travel until the babies have reached the due date and have remained consistently able to tolerate being in the car seat.
 Because the baby's color should be observed, travel should be limited to daylight hours.
 Long trips should be broken up into 45- to 60-minute segments so that the baby can be taken out of the car seat and repositioned.

 Surveys show that most car seats are not installed optimally, so a check of the car seat by a certified car seat inspector is recommended.
-Inspection sites can be found here.
-Some hospitals offer an inspection service, but casual advice provided by an uncertified hospital staff member should not be considered equivalent to inspection by a certified car seat expert.
+Inspection sites in the United States can be found through the National Highway Traffic Safety Administration.
+Some hospitals offer an inspection service.
+Car seat installation advice should be given only by a certified car seat expert.

 The American Academy of Pediatrics recommends that car seats be used only for vehicular transportation and not as an infant seat or bed at home.
 Many doctors also recommend that parents do not put preterm infants in swings or bouncy seats for the first few months at home.